evilqubit/elastic-intro/README.md

 Mapping is used to define how elastic should store and index a particular document and it's fields.

 However if no mapping was introduced to a specific field on pre-index time, elastic will [dynamically](https://www.elastic.co/guide/en/elasticsearch/guide/current/dynamic-mapping.html) add a **generic** type to that field.
-Although this may sound tempting, it is not! since generic types are very basic and do not meet queries expectations most of the time.
+Although this may sound tempting, it is NOT! since generic types are very basic and do not meet the query expectations most of the time.

 Moving forward with this tutorial we will base our examples on the following data schema: